The Asymptotic Couple of the Field of Logarithmic Transseries: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the National Science Foundation under Grant No. 0932078000 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2014 semester.
-The author would like to thank Lou van den Dries for his guidance and numerous discussions around the topics of this paper.
+The author would like to thank the referee for the very careful reading of the manuscript and many helpful suggestions, and would also like to thank Lou van den Dries for his guidance and numerous discussions around the topics of this paper.